BriteCore/Design-Team-Projects/text.md

 What year was the home built?

-Quality and Style of home
+Quality and style of home
 - Economy
 - Standard
 - Above Average